kilna/python-lambda-docker/README.md

 ### Deploying the Lambda Function

 You can deploy your lambda function to Amazon's infrastructure...  you'll need to add AWS credentials into the [config.yaml](./example/config.yaml) file.
-Alternately you can credentials into your container by configuring them through the Dockerfile, for example by adding a `COPY .aws /root/.aws` line, where example/.aws/ is a copy of your ~/.aws/ directory.
+Alternately, if your local AWS CLI environment is working, you can add a _.aws/_ directory (you can `cp ~/.aws`) into the _example/_ directory), then re-build your image.
 Once AWS is working within your container, you can then run the following to deploy your function to Amazon:

 ```
 $ docker run example-lambda-image lambda deploy